alexfikl/pycgdescent/README.rst

 Some differences:

 * This one only depends on `pybind11 <https://github.com/pybind/pybind11>`__.
-* Tries to emulate the interface from `scipy <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`__
+* Tries to emulate the interface of `scipy.optimize.minimize <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`__
   (still needs work).

 Interesting links: